Emad-Eldin-G/Django-Commerce-Project/README.md

 # Simple E-commerce like WebApp
+> Created using Django template language

 ## Features
 - Post new listings for your product (with image support)